Rehearsal and Performance Guidelines

 Acoustic shells

 The large “permanent” shell in Corbett Auditorium has two configurations.
 The schedule for changing the shell configuration is determined by the Scheduling Committee at the time of creating the Master Calendar each school year.
-Because of the labor and time required to change the configuration, changes to this schedule are made only in exceptional circumstances.
+Because of the labor and time required to change the configuration, changes to this schedule are made only in exceptional circumstances and require at least 3-4 weeks’ notice to be considered.

 The downstage panels of the large shell pivot/swing open.
 They should always be in their fully opened position when moving equipment off and on stage to avoid hitting and damaging the shell walls.
-Take care to avoid scratching the shell finish -- repairs to this are costly.
-During rehearsals and performance, these panels must be fully closed to maximize the acoustics of the hall.
+During rehearsals and performance, these panels must be fully closed to maximize the acoustics of the hall and minimize off stage noise.
 There are also standard doors on the down stage left and right side of the shell; please make sure to keep all items clear of these doors.

 Conducting Podiums